-"Have you ever wondered what it would be like if dragons didn't raid us like they do?
-What would Berk even be like if we didn't have to constantly worry about getting attacked in the middle of the night?"
-I was waiting for his response, but with how long he was taking, Astrid decided to speak up again.
+"Have you ever wondered what Berk would be like if we didn't have to constantly worry about getting attacked by dragons in the middle of the night?"
+Fishlegs's writing stopped, but he kept his eyes on the book in front of him.

+"How?" he asked in confusion.
 "Hiccup, the dragons in the kill ring are way too violent for that.
-Even the Terror attacks anyone that comes near it.
+Even the Terror attacks anyone that comes near it!
 How could we possibly use them as weapons against a huge dragon when we'd be too busy trying to keep them from killing us?"
-I let my mouth break into a grin before I continued.

-"Alright, Hiccup.
-I'll do that for you.
-It is the least I can do after...
-Well, you know.
-But for the record, I can't say I believe you."
+"That definitely sounds like a load of nonsense, especially the assumption that you'll win again tomorrow.
+But it is the least I can do, so...
+Deal.
+I can wait, but for the record, I can't say I believe you."
 He grabbed the book and stood up.
 "Not that I hate you, or anything.
 I just can't see you being right about this.
 Anyway...
 Hiccup, Astrid, It is getting late.
-I'll see you two tomorrow."
-He waved at us briefly before turning and heading to the door.
-After a few moments, he disappeared, leaving Astrid and I alone in the Meade Hall.
+Thanks for the help, and I'll see you two tomorrow."
+With a wave and a few moments, he disappeared beyond the door, leaving Astrid and I alone in the Hall.

 "So, would you consider that a victory?
 Because he seemed pretty unconvinced that what you just said is true."

-"He might have seemed that way, but I have a feeling he won't be forgetting anything I just said any time soon.
-Even if I told him to.
+"It might have seemed that way, but I have a feeling he won't be forgetting anything I just said any time soon, even if I told him to.
 Once you get an idea about dragons into his head, he has a hard time getting it out.
-If he won't convince himself that I'm right, then tomorrow, I'll do it for him."
-Astrid gave me a puzzled look.
+If he won't convince himself that I'm right, then tomorrow I'll do it for him."

-"Simple.
-Let's head down to the docks and grab a few small fish.
-I have a dragon to talk to."
-Standing, Astrid nodded in agreement as we started walking to the door of the hall.
+"Something simple.
+Let's head down to the docks and grab a few small fish; I have a dragon to talk to."

 "If you're going through with it, then you're confident enough.
 Now relax and let's get going to the docks."
 I pulled open the door to the hall and walked out, Astrid just behind me.

 "Took you long enough.
 I grabbed a couple of my mother's herbs and made a small alteration to the guard's Tankard with them.
-He should be out for an hour or so, and the best part is, no one saw me do it, so he'll just think he fell asleep."
-We walked into the ring.
+He should be out for a few hours and since no one saw me do it, he'll just think he fell asleep."
+With her help the inner gate was open, allowing us to enter the ring.

-"Oh, someone's here.
-AND THEY HAVE FISH?!"
-I couldn't make out the rest of the hurried chatter coming from the Terror's cage.
-Not wanting to waste any time, I got to the point.
+"He's here!
+AND FISH!
+I couldn't make out the rest of the hurried chatter coming from the Terror's cage, but I had a more important matters on my mind.

+"FIVE?" she loudly chirped.
 "Five?
 More than one?
-All I have to do is run back into my cage?"
-A few more seconds of silence passed.
-"Give me the fish now and I'll run into my cage tomorrow."
+All I do is run back into my cage?"
+More chirping filled the area.
+"Give me fish now and I run into my cage tomorrow."
 Slightly relieved, I unlocked the feeding door to the dragon's cage and overturned the bucket of fish in front of it.
-Pushing to door open with one hand, I slid the fish in with the other.
-The door didn't even have time to shut before the sounds of a dragon gorging itself echoed from behind it.
+Pushing the flap open with one hand, I slid the fish in with the other.
+The door hadn't even shut before the sounds of a dragon gorging itself echoed from behind it.

 "Don't worry about it, Hiccup.
 We'll make sure she doesn't forget.
 Now go to sleep."
-The Nadder's tired sounding rumbles and chirps left the cage next to us, and with it came a feeling of reassurance.
+The Nadder's tired-sounding rumble was unexpected, but reassuring.

 "Storm-Fly?
 What did you call me?"
 She sounded more awake now, and thankfully not upset.
-I figured I might as well explain it, even though I didn't mean to use the name Astrid told me she'd chosen for the dragon.
+I figured I might as well explain it, even though I didn't really mean to use the name.

 "She just asked me why I called her Stormfly.
 Why don't you explain it to her?"
-I notice Astrid's eyes widen a bit, but other than that, she seemed calm.
+Astrid's eyes widened, but her surprise didn't keep her from speaking.

 "Uh, N-Nadder?
 It's Astrid, the girl you met before.
-The name 'Stormfly' is the name that I, uh, chose.
-For you.
+The name 'Stormfly' is the name that I, uh, chose for you...
 If you decided to make me your rider."
-She slipped up a bit, but I couldn't blame her.
-A few seconds of relatively tense silence later, the Nadder responded.

-"Stormfly...
-I can't say I mind it.
-Let the girl know I'm fine with the name she chose for me, alright?"
+"Stormfly?
+Well, I can't say I dislike the name.
+Let the girl know I'm fine with her choice, alright?"
 She let out a loud yawn.
 "Now please get going.
 I need to sleep."

 "I'll do that, Stormfly.
 And good night."
 The ring went silent again, save for the sound of the Terror chomping away at the fish I gave her.
 We left the arena, the bucket I brought the fish in now sitting next to the passed-out guard.
-We walked in relative silence to the village square when Astrid finally spoke up.
+Neither of us said a word until we were in the village square, just outside of Astrid's home.

 "So...
 What did she say?"